ToshioCP/Gtk4-tutorial/src/sec11.src.md

 classes.c
 @@@

-- 105-107: This three lines are generated by the macro G\_DECLARE\_FINAL\_TYPE.
+- 120-122: This three lines are generated by the macro `G_DECLARE_FINAL_TYPE`.
 So, they are not written in either `tfe_text_view.h` or `tfe_text_view.c`.
-- 2, 73, 106: Each derived class puts its parent class at the first member of its structure.
+- 3, 84, 121: Each derived class puts its parent class at the first member of its structure.
 It is the same as instance structures.
 - Class members in ancestors are open to the descendant class.
 So, they can be changed in `tfe_text_view_class_init` function.